Communist era: Vietnam

-The Communist Party of Vietnam was created in 1930 but didn't come in to power until the Japanese occupation of Vietnam from 1940-1945.
+The Communist Party of Vietnam was created in 1930 but didn't come in to power until the Japanese occupation of Vietnam from 1940 to 1945.
 The Democratic Party of Vietnam was formed and, due to failed negotiations between anti-communist French, led to the First Indochina War.
 After the war, the Geneva Accord (1954) split the country in to a communist North (known as Democratic Republic of Vietnam) and an anti-communist South (Known as The State of Vietnam).
 This would lead to the Vietnam War and the withdrawal of anti-communist soldiers from the area.

 Current states with a history of communist rule

 Afghanistan

-The Democratic Republic of Afghanistan was founded on April 30, 1978, following the Saur Revolution.
+The Democratic Republic of Afghanistan was founded on April 30, 1978, following the Saur Revolution, a military coup led by the People's Democratic Party of Afghanistan (PDPA), overthrew the government of President Mohammed Daoud Khan, who had established a republic in 1973 after ending the monarchy.
 The People's Democratic Party of Afghanistan was supported by the Soviet Union through a series of internal power struggles, eventually collapsing in 1992 after the Soviet Union's dissolution.